DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 catch-ups.
-This is not much of a problem as the situation will resolve itself at the next election, but it is operationally irritating: if it weren't for this state then you could consider catch-ups to be indicative of problems in the cluster for monitoring purposees.
+This is not much of a problem as the situation will resolve itself at the next election, but it is operationally irritating: if it weren't for this state then you could consider catch-ups to be indicative of problems in the cluster for monitoring purposes.

 The fix is to include the candidate's current term in its `seek-votes` message, and if a leader receives a `seek-votes` message containing a later term then it